 - 58 percent read biographies of successful people.

 - 51 percent read about history.

 - 11 percent—only 11 percent—read purely for entertainment purposes.

 The reason successful people read is to improve themselves.
 This separates them from the competition.
 By increasing their knowledge, they are able to see more opportunities, which translate into more money.
 Comparatively speaking, only one in 50 of those struggling financially engages in this daily self-improvement reading, and as a result the poor don’t grow professionally and are among the first to be fired or downsized.

-4. Forget the boob tube and spend less time surfing the internet.
+4. Forget the TV and spend less time surfing the internet.

 How much of your valuable time do you lose parked in front of a screen?
 Two-thirds of wealthy people watch less than an hour of TV a day and almost that many—63 percent—spend less than an hour a day on the internet unless it is job-related.